Vital aid reaches Syrian quake survivors who – again – have lost everything

 "This is a crisis within a crisis."

 Many of those affected were already living in a parlous state before the disaster struck.
 Millions in the northwest of the country close to the Turkish border had already been displaced from their homes during the country’s 12-year crisis.
 The combination of economic turmoil and soaring prices has left many more struggling for daily survival.

 “This is a crisis within a crisis,” UNHCR’s Representative to Syria, Sivanka Dhanapala, told reporters at a news briefing on Friday.
 “6.8 million people are already internally displaced in the country, and this was before the earthquake.
 These are people who are living in very difficult conditions, in very fragile housing, and of course, they have been hit the hardest.”

 “It is literally the coldest time of the year in Syria, with blizzards raging in the affected areas,” Dhanapala added.
 “This of course impacts the access, roads have been damaged in terms of trying to reach people – it’s been very, very difficult.”

-“We don’t know what it going to happen.”
+"We don't know what is going to happen."